 Trust is a basic characteristic of social networks.
-If agent A does not trust agent B, then agent B will not get any benefit from agent A, which includes energy and knowledge.
 We consider a trust network as a directed graph, where trust can take on any value from a range [0, 1].
 Therefore, a mathematical apparatus applied for directed graphs can also be used in trust networks.
 One of the interesting interpretations of trust is given by Edwards et al. (2006), where trust is considered as an abstract and personal category of interpersonal relations.

 It is important to say that social power has already become one of the most important parameters in the analysis of social and economic networks.
 It is not just an abstract and uncertain philosophic term, but it is a deeply formalized concept of mathematical formalization in social and economic networks.